Skip to main content

 “I have no intention of leaving…” He almost blurted.
 “Yesterday was an emergency.”

 “I know.”
 Abhaya looked guilty.
 “It’s what you do.
 It’s noble.
 Saving lives.”
 She stopped to glance at him with a faint smile.
 “I should apologise for my behaviour.”
 What Swadhin expected was an answer to the question that cast a storm of emotions inside him.
 But he realised it would not be so easy to find his answers with Abhaya.
 Swadhin shook his head with a sigh as he removed his glasses and walked up to his side of the bed.
-“What’s done is done, perhaps we should learn to trust each other a little more.”
+“What’s done is done.
+Perhaps we should learn to trust each other a little more.”
 He removed his watch and reached for the lights.
 That can be the beginning.

 “Like Didi trust Naw Da?”
 Swadhin looked up at Abhaya’s hopeful eyes and suddenly felt a rush of warmth in his body.
 She saw what he did.
 He nodded with a faint smile.
 “Perhaps.”
-The lights switched off in the room as two souls stayed wide awake in a proximity of awkward familiarity lost in the thought of a future they both feared talking about.
+The lights switched off in the room as two souls stayed wide awake in a proximity of awkward familiarity, lost in the thought of a future they both feared talking about.

-“Tell him we can be women but we are not fools.”
+“Tell him we can be women, but we are not fools.”
 Kalyani spoke to Mohini again.
 She nodded.

 “She is right, Sharat Da, you don’t need to worry,” Mohini said, placing her hand over his forehead to check his temperature.
-“You need to rest, we did whatever was needed to keep you alive.”
+“You need to rest. we did whatever was needed to keep you alive.”

-“Unlike you, we are not selfish.
+Unlike you, we are not selfish.
 We think of others.”
 Kalyani’s words made him frown.
 He was literally on his deathbed for a cause for the country.
 How could she call him selfish?
 Before Sharat could enquire, Swadhin walked into the room with his stethoscope around his neck.
-Sharat looked at him as if he was seeing a ghost.
+Sharat looked at him as if he were seeing a ghost.

 Swadhin was overwhelmed with emotions.
 He was angry, upset, scared of losing his brother and worried for his health even if he healed.
 All that took a back seat to his professionalism as he composed himself to calmly ask, “How do you feel?”

-“Weak,” Sharat kept staring at him unsurely and eyed Kalyani again.
-He was unsure what to ask as Swadhin knelt on the mattress checked his temperature and then put his stethoscope on.
+“Weak,” Sharat kept staring at him, unsurely and eyed Kalyani again.
+He was unsure what to ask as Swadhin knelt on the mattress, checked his temperature, and then put his stethoscope on.
 Mohini moved away and stepped out of the room when

-Abhaya came barging inside startling Kalyani and Swadhin.
+Abhaya came barging inside, startling Kalyani and Swadhin.

 “Are you insane?
 What were you thinking?”
 She knelt in front of Sharat and rebuked.
 Her eyes were teary and Sharat once again tried in vain to get up.
 He extended his hand to Swadhin who did not take it.
 Instead, he softly reminded Abhaya to stay calm but Abhaya always had a mind of her own.

-“First you almost died so I can’t even be angry at you.”
-Her teary words made Sharat stare at her a little surprised.
+“First, you almost died, so I can’t even be angry at you.”
+Her teary words made Sharat stare at her, a little surprised.
 “But after you plot against me.
 I should tell the police where you are.”
 She retorted.
-Sharat smiled faintly as she wiped her tears and Swadhin once again told her to remain calm.
-He eyed Kalyani staring at her sister and managed to whisper “Do it then.”
+Sharat smiled faintly as she wiped her tears, and Swadhin once again told her to remain calm.
+He eyed Kalyani, staring at her sister and managed to whisper, “Do it then.”

 “Oh, as if I can!
 I know you trapped Didi into your little scheme to get back at me.”